knot126/WebWar/README.md

 # WebWar Archiver

-Proof of concept web archival tool which uses proxies to save data from many domains.
-Since it relies on the browser and the user's interaction with it, some data can be saved that would not be saved with a normal crawler or single-site "proxy".
+WebWar is a proof of concept web archival tool which saves all data that flows through an HTTP proxy.

 Right now I'm just cheap and using mitmproxy for the heavy lifting.
 B3